Skip to main content

 - The best way to connect to PubMed is to use a link from within the Library website.
 Using a library link makes it easier for you to access the full-text of articles that the Library has provided through its subscriptions.

-You can find a link to PubMed by searching the Library Catalogue or visiting the Library's webpages for Health, Pharmacy, Biology and Biosciences, Psychology, and Mechanical Engineering.
+You can find a link to PubMed by searching the Library Catalogue or visiting the Library's webpages for Health, Pharmacy & Pharmacology, Biology and Biochemistry, Psychology, and Mechanical Engineering.
 Here is another link you can use: